rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 The example is too small to see the immediate benefit.
 But when you split up your components you support readability, reusability and maintainability.
 Since functional stateless components have no boilerplate, it is effortless to declare multiple components.
 You should use lightweight functional stateless components whenever you can.

-{{% chapter_header "Concise Functional Stateless Components" "conciseFunctionStatelessComponents" %}}
+{{% sub_chapter_header "Concise Functional Stateless Components" "concise-functional-stateless-components" %}}

-You can use ES6 arrow functions to make your functional stateless components more concise.
+You can use JavaScript ES6 arrow functions to make your functional stateless components more concise.
 Imagine you have the following Button component.

 {{< highlight javascript >}}
 function Button({ onClick, children }) {